The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

    - serving the generated tiles to the Front End Web Application (= end-user web application that runs in the web browser);
    - generating the terrain tile files with heights for Cesium, using the [Cesium-Terrain-Builder](https://github.com/geo-data/cesium-terrain-builder).

-13) Creating a middleware webservice with an API using the Python microwebservices framework Flask and a Gunicorn webserver:
+13) Creating a middleware web service with an API using the Python micro web services framework Flask and a Gunicorn webserver:
-  - programming the middleware webapplication app.py in Flask to run the 'business logic' of data handling as a (micro)webservice that is necessary to fetch data and pre-process it so the end-user webapplication can get the data to visualize from the API and plot it on topographical maps.
+  - programming the middleware web application app.py in Flask to run the 'business logic' of data handling as a (micro) web service that is necessary to fetch data and pre-process it so the end-user web application can get the data to visualize from the API and plot it on topographical maps.
 This is where the magic happens!
   - connecting to the MongoDB datastores using PyMongo;
-  - connecting to the PostgreSQL datastores using PsycoPG2;
+  - connecting to the PostgreSQL datastores using [PsycoPG2](https://www.psycopg.org/docs);
   - executing queries on the datastores using among other things geospatial queries in combination with PyMongo and PsycoPG2;
-  - transforming and serving the queried data, obtained from the datastores, to the frontend (end-user webapplication).
+  - transforming and serving the queried data, obtained from the datastores, to the front end (= end-user) web application.

-14) Creating a Secured NGINX webserver with ModSecurity and the basic OWASP ruleset.
+14) Creating a Secured [NGINX](https://www.nginx.com) web server with the [ModSecurity](https://www.modsecurity.org/) web application firewall and the [OWASP](https://owasp.org) provided [basic ruleset](https://owasp.org/www-project-top-ten).
-  - This is provided to learn how to install the mod_security module and the OWASP security ruleset to secure all the Geostack components running behind the NGINX webserver by letting the mod_security module run the security checks.
+  - This is provided to learn how to install the mod_security module and the basic OWASP security ruleset to secure all the GeoStack components running behind the NGINX web server by letting the mod_security module run the security checks.
   - SECURITY WARNING: do NOT run this configuration for production or other purposes when connected to the internet or any other untrusted network because this course shows just an educational setup with the basic OWASP ruleset!
     - It has not been checked if the configuration or ruleset is fit-for-use!!!
     - It's just a basic installation guide and adding your own security rules is not explained!
     - YOU HAVE BEEN WARNED!!!

-15) Creating 3 end-user webapplications using the JavaScript Framework Angular in combination with TypeScript:
+15) Creating 3 end-user webapplications using the JavaScript web application framework Angular in combination with TypeScript:
-  - a Dataset Dashboard for generating data profiles, using Pandas Profiling and visualizing the datasets using interactive graphs created with the JavaScript library ChartJS;
+  - a Dataset Dashboard for generating data profiles, using [Pandas Profiling](https://github.com/pandas-profiling/pandas-profiling) and visualizing the datasets using interactive graphs created with the JavaScript charting library [ChartJS](https://www.chartjs.org);
-  - an 2D Map Viewer using the Geospatial Framework OpenLayers in which you can select multiple routes, animate routes, change layer styles and much more;
+  - a 2D Map Viewer using the geospatial framework OpenLayers in which you can select multiple routes, animate routes, change map layer styles and much more;
-  - an 3D Map Viewer using the Geospatial Framework Cesium in which you can visualize the datasets in 3D.
+  - a 3D Map Viewer using the geospatial framework Cesium in which you can visualize the datasets on 3D maps.

 ## Getting started
 **Download instructions**
-1. Go to the top of the webpage and click the blue button 'Download Manuals'.
+1. Go to the top of the web page and click the blue button 'Download Manuals'.
 2. Save the ZIP file that contains the repository GeoStack-Manuals.
 3. Unzip the ZIP file which will give you the folder GeoStack-Manuals.
 4. In the folder you will find 2 PDF files: Creating-the-Workshop-VM.pdf and Creating-the-Course-VM.pdf.